KHP-Informatics/DNAscan/README.md

 ##### Using Bioconda

-For a fast and easy deployment of most dependencies we recomend the use of the Miniconda2 package.
+For a fast and easy deployment of most dependencies we recommend the use of the Miniconda2 package.
 To download and install the latest Miniconda2 package, which contains the conda package manager:

 ```bash